-Elizabeth Warren: D.C.’s Crypto Critic-in-Chief
+Elizabeth Warren: D.C.'s Crypto Critic-in-Chief

 Following the collapse of FTX, Silicon Valley Bank and other disasters in the industry, Senator Warren has seemingly become more comfortable with acting as the face of Congress' criticism of the industry.
 For their part, crypto's cheerleaders seem perfectly comfortable painting the lawmaker as an enemy to overcome (or just tweet at).

 This profile is part of CoinDesk's Most Influential 2023.
 For the full list, click here.

 Click here to view and bid on the NFT created by Die with most likes.
 The auction will begin on Monday, Dec.
 4, at 12 p.m.
 ET (17:00 UTC) and ends 24 hours after the first bid is placed.
 Holders of a Most Influential NFT will receive a Pro Pass ticket to Consensus 2024 in Austin, Texas.
 To learn more about Consensus, click here.

 "Big time financial criminals love crypto," she said during a February Senate hearing on crypto.
 "Just last year, just in one year, crypto was the payment method of choice for international drug traffickers, who raked in over a billion dollars through crypto; North Korean hackers, who stole $1.7 billion and funneled that money into their nuclear program; and ransomware attackers, who took in almost $500 million.
 The crypto market took in $20 billion last year in illicit transactions and that's only the part we know about."